viglesiasce/eucadev/README.md

 ### Dev/test environment in AWS or Eucalyptus

-The following method will give you a dev/test environment in a single cloud instance, with all components deployed in it.
-(Yes, you can run a Eucalyptus cloud in a Eucalyptus cloud or in an Amazon cloud.)
-The components will be built from latest source, which can be modified and immediately tested on the VM.
+This method produces a dev/test environment in a single cloud instance, with all components deployed in it.
+(Yes, you can run a Eucalyptus cloud in a Eucalyptus cloud or run a Eucalyptus cloud in an Amazon cloud. _Inception!_) By default, components will be built from latest source, which can be modified and immediately tested on the VM.
+Alternatively, you can install from latest packages, saving time.

 1. Install [Vagrant](http://www.vagrantup.com/)